Jegarde/CircuitsAPI/README.md

 ## Setup
-1. Clone the template room.
+1. Clone the template room: https://rec.net/room/CircuitsAPI.
 2. **IMPORTANT:** Remove any privileged permissions from the following roles from the room: host, moderator & contributor.
 Otherwise you may risk troublemakers abusing the privileges.
+3. Add `circuitsapi` as a room tag to indicate it's supported.
-3. Activate the 'Receiver' circuit board.
+4. Activate the 'Receiver' circuit board.

 ## How does this work?